 - Automatic casting machine to the ideal production parameter control

 - Plastic mould to get the right size and shape, no shrinking

-- Keep plastic media in higher temperature, allow polymer cross-linking reaction 100% complete
+- Keep plastic media at a higher temperature, allow polymer cross-linking reaction 100% complete

 - Pre-tumbling to remove flashes before packaging

-Inovatec does not just offer the plastic tumbling media, but provide complete surface finishing solutions, including media, compound, and machinery.
+Inovatec does not just offer the plastic tumbling media for tumbling metal parts and ceramic parts, but also provide complete surface finishing solutions, including media, vibratory finishing compound, and industrial tumbler machines.

-Our process engineer suggests the right media size and type for your parts.
+Our process engineer will help you to select the right media size, shape, and type for your parts.